claw-project/fdependencies/README.md

   start                  Start file for the scanning

 optional arguments:
-  -h, --help             show this help message and exit --recursive            Recurse to child folders --exclude EXCLUDE_LIST List of file to be excluded seperated by a colon :
+  -h, --help                show this help message and exit --recursive               Recurse to child folders --exclude EXCLUDE_LIST    List of file to be excluded separated by a colon :
+  --exclude-dir EXCLUDE_DIR Directory to be excluded --stop-after-start        Stop after reaching dependency for the start file
 ```